 5. Morning Star

-The morning star is a more complex pattern because it comprises three candlesticks: a long red followed by a short-bodied candle and then a long green.
+The morning star pattern is more complex because it comprises three candlesticks: a long red followed by a short-bodied candle and a long green.
 Usually, the middle candle will have no overlap with the longer ones.
 The morning start suggests that the first period’s selling pressure is fading, and a bull market is forming.

 6. Three White Soldiers